serens/Signature-Framework/README.md

 Installing and setting up Signature is as simple as possible.

-Step 1: Download and unpack
+Step 1: Clone
 ---------------------------

-Download current stable version and unpack the archive in your document root of your new application, for instance `/websites/signature/`.
+Clone from `git://github.com/serens/Signature-Framework.git` into your document root of your new application, for instance `/websites/signature/`.
 Your directory structure should like this now:

     /websites/signature/
         /cache